atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 This guide contains general tips on how to investigate an application deployment that doesn't work correctly.

-??? tip "How to troubleshoot a failed Helm release installation"
+??? tip "How to troubleshoot a failed Helm release installation?"

     **Symptom**